 - licensed residential facilities

 - youth organisations.

-An adult will be associated with the institution if they either:
+An adult is associated with the institution if they either:

 - own the institution (or are involved in the management or control of it)

 - are employed or engaged by the institution

 - engage in an activity with the institution that requires a blue card (i.e. where they must be authorised under the Working with Children (Risk Management and Screening) Act 2000)